logo

 Sekel Tech

-Sekel Tech has developed a comprehensive approach to data privacy and security, ensuring that businesses using its platforms remain compliant with India’s Digital Personal Data Protection Act (DPDP Act).
-Here’s how Sekel Tech supports your compliance journey:
+Sekel Tech offers a comprehensive approach to data privacy and security, ensuring that businesses using its hyperlocal discovery and omnicommerce platform remain fully compliant with India’s Digital Personal Data Protection Act (DPDP Act).
+Here’s how Sekel Tech supports your compliance journey in 2025:

 1. Consent-Driven Data Collection and Processing